-Direct Government Connection Into Internet of Things Devices Like We Are Seeing With Drones02 Aug 2016
+Direct Government Connection Into Internet of Things Devices Like We Are Seeing With Drones

 I have been spending a lot of time this summer thinking about how devices are being connected to the Internet, specifically when it comes to drones.
 As I was traveling around the countryside flying drones, I increasingly came across stories about drones being a nuisance, and most notably being a big huge problem for firefighting crews.

 I am flying a DJI Phantom 3 Professional drone, so I was interested to see DJI recently enable real-time geofencing capabilities for drone pilots.
 If you are unfamiliar with how these drones work, your drone controller is simply an iPad enabled joystick and a mobile application which becomes your control center.
 Before you can fly the drone the application goes through a whole series of checks making sure all of the drones variety of systems are all in check.

 These drones are hyper aware of their location, maintaining a very detailed flight and activity log.
 The new DJI geofencing capabilities will now give you updates on wildfire, military, prison, nuclear power plants and other flight hazards via the DJI GO mobile application.
 DJI get's its information from airspace intelligence company Airmap, who gets their information from Federal Aviation Administration Temporary Flight Restrictions (TFR) feed--all driving drone pilot(s) decision on whether it's safe to fly or not.